The Rhode Island Medical Marijuana Program

-This page contains the most essential information about the Rhode Island Department of Health (RIDOH) and the Medical Marijuana Program.
+This page contains important information about the Rhode Island Department of Health (RIDOH) and the Medical Marijuana Program.
 After reviewing this page, you should know what the RI MMP requires from you.
-Additionally, this information should help you complete your application for the Rhode Island medical marijuana card.
-Begin your medical marijuana card application today by scheduling an appointment with one of our medical marijuana doctors in Rhode Island near you.
+Additionally, this information should help you complete your online application for the Rhode Island medical marijuana card.
+Begin your medical marijuana card registration today by scheduling an appointment with one of our medical marijuana doctors in Rhode Island near you.

-You can book an in-person appointment with one of our medical marijuana doctors in Rhode Island near you for your recommendation.
+You can book an in-person appointment with one of our medical marijuana doctors in Rhode Island near you for your MMJ certification.
 To begin, fill out this information form, then create your account with us.
 Afterward, attend your in-person marijuana evaluation.
-If you are eligible for medical marijuana in Rhode Island, our doctor will issue a marijuana recommendation.
-Finally, you must register as a patient with the Rhode Island Medical Marijuana Program.
+If you are eligible for medical marijuana in Rhode Island, our doctor will issue a marijuana certification.
+Finally, you must register online as a patient with the Rhode Island Medical Marijuana Program.

-Most importantly, only patients suffering from one of the qualifying conditions for a medical card in RI can get a medical marijuana recommendation.
+Most importantly, only patients suffering from one of the qualifying conditions for a medical card in RI can get certified for medical marijuana.
 Additionally, there are other requirements for medical marijuana in Rhode Island.

 After confirming that you meet all the eligibility requirements for a medical card in Rhode Island, you should follow the process highlighted below to register for your Rhode Island medical card.

-- Register as a medical marijuana patient by filling out the patient application form.
+2. Register as a medical marijuana patient on the Rhode Island Licensing Portal.

 Which documents do I need to submit to the RI Medical Marijuana Program?